jaredstein/press_canvas/README.md

 # press_canvas
 Students with WordPress sites can submit their blog Posts directly to the Canvas LMS to fulfill a course assignment.

 Note: The plugin works, but is by no means clean or refined at this point.
+In fact, you'll probably hate my code.
 Please consider it *beta*.

 ##Background
 Canvas is a learning management system (LMS) that makes it easy for teachers to share course content, schedule assignments, and interact with students.
 In a world of connected, social media, many people are developing their own digital identity in their own space on the open web, outside of the LMS -- using services like WordPress.
 Students especially are defining who they are, and sharing their work with others, often as digital portfolios that they expect to carry into their post-schooling careers.